Global Mind Tests

 Is 200 ms Reaction Time Good?

-What 150–250 ms really means, what counts as fast, and how to compare your score fairly.
+What 150–250 ms usually means, what counts as fast, and how to compare your score fairly.

-Short answer: Yes — in a simple online visual reaction time test, 200 ms is generally considered good and often slightly above average for adults.
+Yes.
+In a simple online visual reaction time test, an average of 200 ms is generally considered good and often slightly above average for adults.
+It is not elite-level fast, but it is clearly a solid result for a normal baseline.

-If your 10-shot average is around 200 ms, you’re typically in the fast range for a simple visual reaction task.
-The fairest way to compare is to use the same device and track your average over multiple tries.
+If your average reaction time is around 200 ms, you are usually in the fast range for a simple visual task.
+The fairest comparison is to test on the same device and use a 10-shot average, not one lucky click.

-150–170 ms Very fast (top range) Practice + low-latency setup, sometimes anticipation
+150–180 ms Very fast Practice, strong focus, low-latency setup, or sometimes anticipation

-180–200 ms Fast / above average Good focus, consistent device, trained timing
+180–200 ms Fast / above average Good focus, stable setup, repeated practice

-200–250 ms Typical adult range Normal baseline, small day-to-day variation
+200–250 ms Typical adult range Normal baseline with day-to-day variation

-250–300 ms Still normal for many people Fatigue, distraction, mobile latency
+250–300 ms Still normal for many people Fatigue, distraction, stress, mobile delay

-300+ ms Slower than typical baseline Very tired day, multitasking, inconsistent setup
+300+ ms Slower than typical baseline Tired day, poor focus, multitasking, inconsistent setup

-For a simple online visual task, a fast reaction time is usually under 200 ms when measured as an average, not a single lucky click.
-If you only have one result, take 10+ tries and use your 10-shot average (your test page already recommends this idea).
+For a simple online visual task, a fast reaction time usually means under 200 ms as an average, not just one isolated score.
+A single fast click tells you very little.
+A clean 10-shot average tells you much more.

 Does age change whether 200 ms is good?